danielma/reviewbot/README.md

 ![Example Slack Message](https://raw.github.com/danielma/reviewbot/master/docs/images/slack-example.png)

-Our team wants to be reminded via Slack about pending pull requests after a certain number of work hours without activity.
-We calculate work hours as the cumulative number of online hours since the pull request was submitted.
+Our team wants to be reminded via Slack about pending pull requests so we can have timely reviews and keep code moving through to production.
+There are two approaches with this bot:

+1. Set the bot to run at specific times (say, 10am and 3pm every day).
+1. Set the bot to run in intervals (say, every hour), only alerting the channels when a PR has been sitting idle for a certain number of collective working hours.
+This means the bot is noiser during hours when everyone is working, and quiets down as people end their day.

 ## Setup